rnakamine/tcp-state-exporter/README.md

 The `-h` or `--help` flag can be used to display a help message and exits.

+### Dynamic Labels

+The TCP State Exporter allows for the addition of dynamic labels to the metrics through environment variables that follow the `EXPORTER_LABEL_` prefix.
+For instance, if you set an environment variable named `EXPORTER_LABEL_app_name`, this will append a `app_name` label to the metrics with its value set from the environment variable.

 ## Example Output

 When you navigate to `http://localhost:<port-number>/metrics`, you will see output similar to the following: